priyankajbhagatt/kpmg_tasks/README.md

-# kpmg_tasks_Challenge 2
+# kpmg_Challenge2

-to write code that will query the meta data of an instance within AWS and provide a json formatted output.
+To write code that will query the meta data of an instance within AWS and provide a json formatted output.